ahmadidev/Gap/README.md

 To change default Serve IP Address, take a look in Gap.Server.exe.config.

-If you face any problems, feel free to contact me at ahmadi.dt@gmail or create new issue.
+If you face any problems, feel free to contact me at hakan648 at yahoo or create new issue.

 Special thanks to Duncan for helping to edit the english in this document.